-OFFICE OF THE GOVERNOR – News Release – Former Gov. George Ariyoshi inducted into the Aloha Order of MeritPosted on Apr 29, 2019 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR – News Release – Former Gov. George Ariyoshi inducted into the Aloha Order of MeritPosted on Apr 29, 2019 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Former Gov. George Ariyoshi received one of the state’s highest honors today when he was inducted into the Hawai‘i State Aloha Order of Merit.

 Ariyoshi was Hawai‘i’s third governor, and the country’s first governor of Japanese ancestry.
 He began his political career serving in both the House of Representatives and the Senate before becoming lieutenant governor under Gov. John Burns from 1970 until 1973.
 Ariyoshi served as acting governor in 1973 when Burns became ill.
 He was officially elected governor in 1974 and served three terms until 1986.